1. Topics

 Vertical scaling, or scale-up, adds more power (e.g., CPU cores and memory) to an existing server.

-At first glance, vertical scaling seems attractive, but imagine you’ve developed an increasingly popular live user experience such as a live sports data app.
+At first glance, vertical scaling seems attractive, as it’s pretty straightforward to implement.
+However, imagine you’ve developed an increasingly popular live user experience such as a live sports data app.
 It’s a success story, but you’re dealing with an ever-growing number of WebSocket connections as more people sign up and use the app.
 If you have just one WebSocket server, there’s a finite amount of resources you can add to it, which limits the number of concurrent connections your system can handle.

 Some server technologies, such as NodeJS, cannot take advantage of extra CPU cores.
 Running multiple server processes can help, but you’ll need an additional mechanism, such as another intervening reverse proxy, to balance traffic between the server processes.